-Upon graduation, I helped create and implement Global Chicago, to foster global collaboration with Chicago’s many economic, cultural, and intellectual institutions.
-I worked with the Dean of Chicago-Kent, Hank Perritt, on projects involving the U.S. State Department, the American Bar Association ABA-CEELI, and various governments in the Balkans.
-We developed nation-building projects that assisted the War Crimes Tribunal in the former Yugoslavia, established a rule of law, and worked on economic development projects.
-I served as an advisor to the President of Kosovo and the interim government after the end of the Kosovo War.
+Ald.
+Waguespack has worked with the U.S. State Department, the American Bar Association, and various governments in the Balkans working to assist the War Crimes Tribunal in the former Yugoslavia, establishing a rule of law, and working on economic development.
+He served as an advisor to the President of Kosovo and the interim government after the end of the Kosovo War.

 Ald.
 Waguespack serves as Chair of the City Council Committee on Finance.